aws-samples/serverless-patterns/cwlogs-lambda-sns-sqs-cdk/README.md

 # Amazon CloudWatch Logs Subscription to AWS Lambda to Amazon SNS to Amazon SQS with CDK

-This CDK template deploys a CloudWatch Logs Subscription, a Lambda function, an SNS topic and an SQS queue with required IAM permissions to run the pattern.
-The CloudWatch Logs subscription sends filtered log data to the Lambda function.
-The Lambda function publishes the log as a message to the SNS topic and the SNS invokes the SQS queue subscribed to the topic.
+This pattern demonstrates how to use CloudWatch Logs Subscription to stream CloudWatch Logs to SNS.
+The CloudWatch Log Group, Log Stream, Subscription filters, Lambda Function, SNS Topic, SQS Queue with SNS Subscription and required IAM Role & Permissions are all deployed using the CDK Stack.
+For the specified filter parameter, the subscriber a Lambda Function receives the log data from CloudWatch Logs, the Lambda function publishes it to SNS, and a SQS subscriber obtains the same.

 Learn more about this pattern at Serverless Land Patterns: [serverlessland.com/patterns/cwlogs-lambda-sns-sqs-cdk](https://serverlessland.com/patterns/cwlogs-lambda-sns-sqs-cdk)